 The benefits of CdTe thin-film solar cells include:

-- High absorption: Cadmium telluride is a direct-bandgap material with bandgap energy of about 1.45 defined (eV), which is well matched to the solar spectrum and nearly optimal for converting sunlight into electricity using a single junction.
+- High absorption: Cadmium telluride is a direct-bandgap material with bandgap energy that can be tuned from 1.4 to 1.5 (eV), which is nearly optimal for converting sunlight into electricity using a single junction.

-- Low-cost manufacturing: Cadmium telluride solar cells use low-cost manufacturing technology to produce low-cost cells.
+- Low-cost manufacturing: Cadmium telluride solar cells use high throughput manufacturing methods to produce completed modules from input materials in a matter of hours.

-The most common CdTe solar cells consist of a simple p-n heterojunction structure containing a p-doped CdTe layer matched with an n-doped cadmium sulfide (CdS) layer, which acts as a window layer.
-This structure is similar to the heterojunction in CIGS cells.
-As with most thin-film solar technologies, carrier collection is accomplished by drift, or field-assisted collection.
+The most common CdTe solar cells consist of a p-n heterojunction structure containing a p-doped CdTe layer matched with an n-doped cadmium sulfide (CdS) or magnesium zinc oxide (MZO) window layer.

-CdTe solar cells are completed by adding a high-quality transparent conductive oxide (TCO)—usually fluorine-doped tin oxide (SnO2:F)—and a back electrical contact—typically a metal or carbon paste with copper (Cu).
-One disadvantage to using Cu in the back contact is the gradual diffusion of Cu atoms into the CdTe and CdS layers, which creates defects and promotes Cu accumulation at the CdTe/CdS junction.
+CdTe absorber layers are generally grown on top of a high-quality transparent conductive oxide (TCO) layer—usually fluorine-doped tin oxide (SnO2:F).
+Cells are completed using a back electrical contact—typically a layer of zinc telluride (ZnTe) followed by a metal layer or a carbon paste that also introduces copper (Cu) into the rear of the cell.
+One disadvantage to using Cu in the back contact is the gradual diffusion of Cu atoms into the CdTe layer, which creates defects and often results in Cu accumulation at the junction.

-Overall CdTe solar cell performance was significantly improved after the discovery of a cadmium chloride (CdCl2) vapor treatment.
-This annealing process is accomplished in the presence of oxygen at temperatures near 390°C after the CdTe layer is grown on the CdS layer and prior to the back-contact deposition.
-The CdCl2 treatment has positive effects on the CdTe solar cell, such as growth of larger CdTe grains and the passivation of defects.
+CdTe solar cell performance was significantly improved after the discovery of a cadmium chloride (CdCl2) vapor treatment.
+This annealing process is accomplished in the presence of oxygen after the CdTe layer is grown on the window layer but prior to the back-contact deposition.
+The CdCl2 treatment has positive effects on the CdTe solar cell, such as the growth of larger CdTe grains and the passivation of defects and grain boundaries.